cylc/cylc-flow/doc/src/tutorial.rst

   then modify the suite configuration and ``cylc reload`` it before using ``cylc release`` to continue (you can also reload without holding).
-- Use the gcylc View menu to show the task state color key and watch tasks in the ``task-states`` example evolve as the suite runs.
 - Manually re-run a task that has already completed or failed, with ``cylc trigger``.
 - Use an *internal queue* to prevent more than an alotted number